Joshua-Miles/My-Lectures/MODULE 1.md

 - CLI Applications
   - Focus on the methodology of using tools to build an app
 - Git
+  - Use `git clone` to get code from GitHub
+  - Use `git commit` and  `git push` to save code back to GitHub
+  - Use `git branch` to work on your own copy of a project
+  - Merge branches together using Pull Requests on GitHub
-  - TODO
+- Automated Testing
+  - Describe various kinds of software testing
+  - Write a unit test using RSpec
 - Intro to the Internet
   - Explain the role of a Server and Client in the context of the internet
-  - Identify the components of an HTTP Request/Response
+  - Identify the components of an HTTP Request and Response
-    - URL
-      - Protocol
-      - Domain
-      - Path
-      - Port
-    - Method
-    - Headers
-    - Body
-    - Status Code
+  - Use Sinatra to to respond to an HTTP Request

-### Code Challenge Rubric
+### Code Challenge Rubric:

 #### Build classes using OO Ruby Syntax
 1. Class code has a syntax or runtime error.
 Code does not run at all, or exits with an error, or most Object-oriented deliverables are not implemented.

 2. No syntax errors.
 Some deliverables function correctly.
 Mixes up syntax for class and instance methods, refers to variables in the wrong scope, or uses `self` incorrectly, leading to logical errors.
 Method and variable names do not correspond to their respective behavior or data types.
 Methods might be duplicated, or code includes unused methods without a clear purpose.